 Drizzle the chilled balls with melted white chocolate.
 Sprinkle with flaky sea salt if desired, then chill until fully set.

-- Use dark or milk chocolate instead of white chocolate
+Use dark or milk chocolate instead of white chocolate for a richer flavor.

 Frequently Asked Questions